 Freda is an Honor Observer and Trainer for coaching her daughter, Alison Streeter, the Queen of the Channel®, on her historic 34 hour and 40 minute triple-crossing of the English Channel in 1990.
 He son Neil is also a successful channel pilot.
-Freda has spent five months every year over the last two decades training English Channel swimmers on the weekends in Dover Harbour.
+Freda has spent five months every year over the last two decades training hundreds of English Channel swimmers on the weekends in Dover Harbour.
 Dozens of English Channel swimmers owe their success to Freda’s training, support and advice.
 Upon retirement her swimmers successfully applied to have her honored with an MBE.

 Tom Watch, Great Britain, 1986